 Getting tested means you keep yourself, family and community safe.

-In response to the outbreak of Coronavirus (COVID-19) in the community, EACH has established Coronavirus (COVID-19) Screening Clinics across the outer eastern region of Melbourne.
+In response to the outbreak of Coronavirus (COVID-19) in the community, EACH has established a Coronavirus (COVID-19) Screening Clinic in Ringwood.

-The Clinics provide safe rapid response screening services for people to get tested for COVID-19.
+The Clinic provides safe rapid response screening services for people to get tested for COVID-19.
 Screenings are for anyone who is experiencing COVID-19 or flu-like symptoms and do not require immediate emergency level care.
-We provide COVID-19 testing in Ringwood, Ferntree Gully, Lilydale, Yarra Junction and Emerald.

-If you or a loved one are experiencing cold/flu-like symptoms, please visit one of our clinics to be screened for COVID-19:
+If you or a loved one are experiencing cold/flu-like symptoms, please book an appointment to be screened and assessed:

 46 Warrandyte Road, Ringwood

 RATs: available only to the person in attendance

 Wednesdays: 8.30am – 7pm

 If you are experiencing COVID-19 or Flu-like symptoms, however mild, you should get tested.

 To get further advice, contact the 24-hour Coronavirus Hotline on 1800 675 398, your general practitioner or use this online self-assessment tool.